 Con No GUI

-Actually a plus, lower memory overhead
+Actually a plus for some, lower memory overhead.

 Con Documentation